HMS Amazon (D39): Design and construction

-Such was the Navy's satisfaction with the design that they formed the basis of the next 77 subsequent destroyers, often known as the "interwar standard", up to (but not including) the Tribal class of 1936.
+Such was the Navy's satisfaction with the design that they formed the basis of the next 77 destroyers, often known as the "interwar standard", until the Tribal class of 1936.
 Amazon was fitted out for service during the Second World War as a convoy escort.
 Her "A" and "Y" 4.7 in guns and after set of torpedo tubes were removed.
-A 12-pounder 3 in Mk.V anti-aircraft gun was added in place of the torpedoes (to remedy the lack of a heavy anti-aircraft weapon), and a "Hedgehog" anti-submarine projector was added on the forecastle.
+A 12-pounder 3 in Mk.V anti-aircraft gun was added in place of the torpedoes (to remedy the lack of a heavy anti-aircraft weapon) and a "Hedgehog" anti-submarine projector was added on the forecastle.
 Type 286P radar was added at the masthead, and the rangefinder and director on the bridge were replaced with a centimetric Type 271 for detecting surfaced submarines.
-The 2-pounder guns were replaced with 20 mm Oerlikon anti-aircraft cannons, with a further pair added in the bridge wings.
+The 2-pounder pom-poms were replaced with 20 mm Oerlikon anti-aircraft cannons, with a further pair added in the bridge wings.
 In 1943, the 12-pounder gun and the remaining torpedo tubes were removed to allow a 10-round depth charge pattern to be carried, and Type 291 radar replaced her Type 286P.